swift-serverless/aws-lambda-swift-sprinter-core/README.md

 swift package init --type executable
 ```

-Edit the file Package.swift by adding the dependecy LambdaSwiftSprinter to the target:
+Edit the file Package.swift by adding the dependency LambdaSwiftSprinter to the target:
 ```swift
 import PackageDescription